mayouni/stzlib/libraries/stzlib/doc/quickers/stz-challenge-adventofcode-3-quicker.md

-# Tackling the Advent of Code 2024 - Day 3 Challenge with Softanza
+# Tackling Advent of Code 2024 with Softanza - Day 3s

 The *Advent of Code 2024 - Day 3 Challenge* involves extracting valid multiplication instructions (`mul(X,Y)`) from corrupted memory, calculating their products, and summing the results.
 This challenge emphasizes cleaning and processing noisy data, which is a key skill in data handling.
+Check the complete problem description [here](https://adventofcode.com/2024/day/3).

 ---